vegardgs-ksat/blog/posts/tired_of_rest.md

 - `bulk` - Process the provided set of resources.
 Used to provide a mechanism for the caller to perform many individual operations in a single invocation.
 There may also be transactional guarantees to the operation.

-I have yet to land on good definitions for `remove`, `delete`, or `archive` - when those are applicable.
+I have yet to land on good definitions for `remove`, `delete`, or `archive`.

-There may be resource specific action names that fit better for that specific resource, and it should take precedence over these basis terms.
+There may be resource specific action names that fit better for that specific resource, and it should take precedence over these normative actions.

 ### Operation Names

-This is the ideal template of various path segments to construct an operation name that is applicable too most, if not all, API operations:
+This is the ideal template of various path segments to construct an operation name that is applicable to most, if not all, API operations:

 - `/{resource}/{action}{/quantifier}`